My student loan hasn’t come through

 How do I afford to live while I’m waiting for my loan?

 Mention this to student services as well – they’ll be able to help you apply for any relevant hardship loans, such as the Access to Learning Fund.
 Most universities also have National Association of Student Money Advisers (NASMA).
-Find out how to contact them here.

 Most student bank accounts have interest-free overdrafts, and this is the perfect time to use them.
 Don’t go too overboard though, remember you’ll have to pay it back eventually.
 Read our article on minimising your debt for more advice.
 Check out our advice on choosing a bank account here.

 If you’re really struggling, could your parents give you a short-term loan?
 You can always pay them back when your loan finally comes through.